Best Drum Set Under $1000: Pearl vs. Yamaha vs. Tama vs. Gretsch

-This 5-piece kit from the DW brand Pacific Drums and Percussion is a shell pack at a very reasonable price for the quality of drum they produce.
+This 5-piece kit from the DW brand Pacific Drums and Percussion is a shell pack at a very reasonable price for the quality of the drum they produce.
 The maple construction gives you a lot of flexibility with the sound of this kit.
 From nice and warm to big and deep, it can be tuned to your liking and covers all the tonal bases, making it an excellent studio or live kit.
-The dual-turret lugs and and true-pitch tension rods will keep it in tune for long periods of time, and make for precision tones.
-A high quality MAG throw-off with copper wires is included on the 14 x 5.5-inch snare, replicating what you would find on high end models from DW, and PDP uses their STM suspension system for the toms, locking them in place to allow full tone expression.
-With multiple color options to choose from, and a great attention to detail, at under $1000 this is a superb value for a more boutique-style kit.
+The dual-turret lugs and true-pitch tension rods will keep it in tune for long periods of time, and make for precision tones.
+A high-quality MAG throw-off with copper wires is included on the 14 x 5.5-inch snare, replicating what you would find on high-end models from DW, and PDP uses their STM suspension system for the toms, locking them in place to allow full tone expression.
+With multiple color options to choose from and great attention to detail, at under $1000 this is a superb value for a more boutique-style kit.

 - High-quality parts and finish

 - Does not come with stands, cymbals, or throne

 The Sawtooth Command Series is a decent entry-level option for those that aren’t really sure if they want to invest a ton of money into a kit but are looking for a bit more quality than the super low-end entry-level kits.
 This 4-piece comes with a snappy 14 x 5.5” snare, booming 24” kick drum, 16” floor tom, and 13” tom that attaches to the boom cymbal stand via a heavy-duty suspension mount.
 The 6-ply poplar shell construction delivers a classically punchy tone, and the heads are all 10-millimeter texture coated.